joshsj/joshsj.github.io/source/_posts/marking-my-own-ssg.md

 efforts and do some programming for myself.

-Despite the abundance of [abundance](https://jamstack.org/generators/) of great site generators, making my own seems like an ideal project; it should be fun, achievable, and I'll have full creative control over any kind of content I want to post in the future.
+Despite the abundance of [abundance](https://jamstack.org/generators/) of great site generators, I want to make my own.
+It _should_ be a fun and achievable project, plus I'll have full creative control over any kind of content I want to post in the future.

 ## Current Situation